 - Sleep mask: Sometimes your fresher may want to get some well-earned kip in the middle of the day, this will help to mask any distractions.

 - Laundry bag: For lugging their dirty washing to the washing machines, or [if they’re smart enough], for lugging it home.
-This ‘I have to do all the dirty work’ laundry bag (pictured above) is ideal.
+This laundry bag separates their whites from their colours – even better!

 - Pot Noodle: In the event that your fresher fancies a change from beans on toast.